ebarrieau/pid-complete/README.md

 # node-red-contrib-pid-complete

-A node-red node to performe PID Calculations
+A node-red node to perform PID Calculations.

 # Getting started